scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 The third mode with *SMP.py* module in fact does the same optimizations but automatically and shows the same level of performance as the second one.
 Moreover it is more flexible and allows to work carefully with several thread/process pools in scope of one application even if they have different sizes.
 Thus we invite to use it as an advanced alternative to manual OpenMP tunning.

 The fourth and fifth modes represents our dynamic OpenMP and Intel |R| TBB based approaches.
-Both modes allows to improve default result but exclusive execution with OpenMP works faster.
+Both modes allow to improve default result but exclusive execution with OpenMP works faster.
 As it was described above OpenMP based solution allows to process chunks one by one without any over-subscription.
 And since each separate chunk can utilize the whole CPU - such approach works fine here.
-In contrast work stealing task scheduler from  Intel |R| TBB is trully dynamic and tries to use the only thread pool to process all given tasks simultanioulsy.
+In contrast work stealing task scheduler from  Intel |R| TBB is truly dynamic and tries to use the only thread pool to process all given tasks simultanioulsy.
 As a result one has worse cache utilization as well as bigger overhead of work balancing.

 .. [#] For more complete information about compiler optimizations, see our Optimization Notice [OptNote]_